 Calling all children curious about mathematics!
-A monthly elementary mathematics circle will run as a pilot at West Loop Library.
+A monthly elementary mathematics circle pilot program is running in Chicago.
 Please see the details below.

 Location: West Loop Library, <specific location within the space?>

 Parents: This is not a drop off class, you have to stay on-site.

 Class Time: Will begin promptly at 6:30 PM (or another time as we can discuss)

 Can my kindegarten student with advanced mathematical knowledge attend?
 Not at this time.
 We will look into developing this program for younger students after our initial pilot.
 If the child has had formal gifted identification in the area of mathematics, we may make exception for the weekday day-time homeschooler circle.